-- S37 Reverse type can be applied for advertising spaces, or their original colors can be retained. - S38 The advertising spaces should be displayed on the left and right sides of the robot, and their distance with the Armor Light Indicator must not be less than 30 mm. - S39 The inkjet or stickers of the advertising spaces must not affect the robot's Computer Vision recognition effect, and cannot be illuminated.

-S40 The size of a single robot advertising space shall not be more than 100mm100mm.
+- S37 Inverse colors can be applied for advertising spaces, or their original colors can be retained. - S38 The advertising spaces should be displayed on the left and right sides of the robot, and their distance with the Armor Module side indicators must not be less than 30mm. - S39 The inkjet or stickers of the advertising spaces must not affect the robot's visual features, and cannot be illuminated. - S40 The size of a single robot advertising space shall not be more than 100mm100mm.
 Each robot can be set with up to two advertising spaces for the display of sponsor information.
 If the exterior of a robot does not meet specifications, an Inspector may require the position or size of an advertising space to be altered.